mtw/mtw.github.io/Pelican/content/publications/papers/An_African_Tick_Flavivirus_Forming_an_Independent_Clade_Exhibits_Unique_Exoribonuclease-Resistant_RNA_Structures_in_the_Genomic_three_prime-Untranslated_Region.rst

 ######################################################################################################################################################
 :summary: A novel tick-borne flavivirus from Africa that exhibits unique structural traits in the 3'UTR
 :title: Characterization of Mpulungu virus, a novel African tick-borne flavivirus
+:description: This study describes Mpulungu virus (MPFV), a novel tick-borne flavivirus discovered in a Rhipicephalus muhsamae tick in Zambia.

 :breadcrumb: / Home